b-k/ludwig_van_shuffle/Readme.md

 Leadbelly/Where_did_you_sleep_last_night.mp3
 ```

 * The first two items are each now twice as likely to be drawn.
+A weight of less than one lowers the chance
+  that an element is picked.
 * For sets, instead of a file name use the label for the set, as with `tenebrae` and `last round`
   as defined in the `sets` list above.
-* If a track has been overplayed and you want to give it a rest, you can give a weight less than
-  one.
-The Ana Tijoux track is 60% as likely to play as before.
 * The same rules apply as for the `sets` lists: lines with no pipe or a pipe followed by nothing are
   ignored, as in the last line of the above example, and paths are relative to the current
   directory or the `music_directory` you set at the top of the script, and should not have any initial `./`